Too Many Dates

 "I should probably confess that I don't really know how to dance, and I was wondering if you might be willing to teach me," He told her.

-She actually smiled even brighter if it were possible, and said, "I would be more than happy to teach you Harry."
+She actually smiled even brighter if it were possible, not at all bothered by this confession, and said, "I would be more than happy to teach you Harry."

 Now he felt like he had hit the jackpot, since Padma was going to teach him, he wouldn't have to feel as awkward for the actual dance.